French Gothic architecture: Transition between Gothic and Renaissance

 Religious buildings were slower to change.
 The Church of the Carmes-Deschaussé (1613–1620) on rue Vaugirard in Paris, and especially the church of St-Gervais-et-St-Protais by Salomon de Brosse (1615–21) with a facade based on the superposition of the three orders of classical architecture, represented the new model.
 However, the Gothic style remained prominent in new churches.
 The Church of Saint Eustache in Paris (1532–1640), which rivaled Notre-Dame in size, combined a Gothic plan with Renaissance decoration.

 In the course of the 17th century, the French classical style of François Mansart began to dominate; then, under Louis XIV, the grand French classical style, practiced by Jules Hardouin-Mansart, Louis Le Vau, and Claude Perrault, took center stage.
 Landmarks of the Gothic style, such as Notre-Dame, were modified with new interiors designed in the new style.
 Following the new fashion of his patron, Louis XIV, the poet Molière ridiculed the Gothic style in a 1669 poem: "...the insipid taste of Gothic ornamentation, these odious monstrosities of an ignorant age, produced by the torrents of barbarism...".

 During the French Revolution, Gothic churches were symbols of the old regime and became targets for the Revolutionaries; the cathedrals were nationalized, and stripped of ornament and valuables.
 The statues of the Biblical figures on the facade of Notre-Dame were beheaded, under the false belief that they were statues of the French Kings.
 Under Napoleon Bonaparte, the cathedrals were returned to the church, but were left in a lamentable state of repair.

 Military architecture

 In the 13th century, the design of the chateau fort, or castle, was modified, based on the Byzantine and Moslem castles the French knights had seen during the Crusades.
 The new kind of fortification was called Phillipienne, after Philippe Auguste, who had taken part in the Crusades.
 The new fortifications were more geometric, usually square, with a high main donjon or tower, in the center, which could be defended even if the walls of the castle were captured.
-The donjon of the Château de Vincennes, begun by Philip VI of France, was a good example.
-It was 52 meters high, the tallest military tower in Europe.
+The donjon of the Château de Vincennes, begun by Philip VI of France, is a good example.
+It is 52 meters high, the tallest military tower in Europe.